mixpanel/docs/pages/docs/access-security/two-factor-authentication.md

 ![2FA Access Security Image](/2fa_access_security.png)

-2. In “Two Factor Authentication”, if the icon is gray, click it to enable.
+2. In "Two Factor Authentication", if the icon is gray, click it to enable.
 If the icon is purple, click it to disable.

 **Note: If your organization has SSO enabled, your organization will not have access to 2FA.**

 ![2FA Enable Image](/2fa_enable_2fa.png)

-3. The “Verify Mixpanel password” box will appear.
+3. The "Verify Mixpanel password" box will appear.

 **Note: If you do not have a password because you use Magic Link or Google Sign In, please go to your personal settings to set up your password.**